cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --auto-printflush {true,false}
                          automatically add a 'printflush message1'  instruction  at  the  end  of  the program if one is missing
+  --author author [author ...]
+                         adds an author to  the  list  of  authors  which  is  then  output  similarly to the compiler's signature
+  --no-signature         prevents appending a signature 'Compiled  by  Mindcode  - github.com/cardillan/mindcode' at the
+                         end of the final code

 Optimization options:
   Options guiding the  overall  optimization  of  the  compiled  code  or  activating/deactivating specific optimization